Yinong Zhou's Research Group

 Research Interests

-My research focuses on developing and applying density functional theory (DFT) simulations coupled with theoretical models to design and predict diverse nanomaterials and quantum materials and reveal their novel electronic, topological, magnetic, optical, and phononic properties.
+Our computational condensed matter research group focuses on exploring diverse nanomaterials and quantum materials.
+We develop and apply density functional theory (DFT) simulations coupled with theoretical models to design and predict novel materials and reveal their novel electronic, topological, magnetic, optical, and phononic properties.

-Visit my Google Scholar profile for more details about my research and publications.
+Visit Dr. Zhou’s Google Scholar profile for more details.

-I am an Assistant Professor at Department of Physics at Auburn University.
-Before joining AU, I was a Postdoctoral Scholar at University of California, Irvine from 2021 to 2024, advised by Prof. Ruqian Wu.
-I obtained my Ph.D. in Materials Science and Engineering at University of Utah in 2021, advised by Prof. Feng Liu.
-I obtained my B.S. in Applied Physics at University of Science and Technology of China (USTC) in 2016.
+Dr. Yinong Zhou is an Assistant Professor at Department of Physics at Auburn University.
+Before joining AU, she was a Postdoctoral Scholar at University of California, Irvine from 2021 to 2024, advised by Prof. Ruqian Wu.
+She obtained my Ph.D. in Materials Science and Engineering at University of Utah in 2021, advised by Prof. Feng Liu.
+She obtained my B.S. in Applied Physics at University of Science and Technology of China (USTC) in 2016.

 Favorite players: Lionel Messi, Carlos Alcaraz